halfminami/infix-postfix-prefix/README.md

 # infix-postfix-prefix

-Conversion between infix, postfix and prefix notation.
+Evaluation and conversion between infix, postfix and prefix notations.